 - Employer-sponsored coverage;

 - Insurance bought on your own in or outside of the marketplace that meets the new ACA requirements; or

-- A grandfathered health plan in existence before the health reform law (March 23, 2010) that is exempt from some of the new ACA requirements.
+- A "grandfathered" health plan: A health plan in existence before the health reform law (March 23, 2010) that is exempt from some of the new ACA requirements.

-UPDATE: The Obama Administration also announced in November that if your insurer renews an old policy that doesn’t meet the new ACA requirements, that can still satisfy the mandate for 2015.
+The Obama Administration has also said that if your insurer renewed an old policy that doesn’t meet the new ACA requirements, that might still satisfy the mandate for 2015.
 Check with your insurance company.

-If you do not have coverage, the marketplace is a new place to shop for health insurance in addition to the traditional private insurance market.
-It also can help you determine if you are eligible for financial assistance toward your insurance costs or if you are eligible for a state government health program.
+If you do not have coverage, the marketplace is a place to shop for health insurance in addition to the traditional private insurance market.
+The marketplace also can help you determine if you can get financial assistance toward your insurance costs or if you are eligible for a state government health program.

-Additionally, the ACA exempts certain uninsured people from having to pay the penalty.
+Additionally, the ACA says certain uninsured people don’t have to pay the penalty.
 Generally, you may qualify for an exception if:

 - Coverage is unaffordable based on your household income;